 Not exactly.
 As multipool mining could theoretically be switching between altcoins quite frequently, a good portion of multipools will automatically convert and exchange whichever altcoin is mined at the time into a more mainstream and widely accepted coin (such as Bitcoin or Ethereum).

-Such method stands to enable participants to receive more coins in a mainstream currency than they would receive from simply mining that currency by itself.
+Such a method stands to enable participants to receive more coins in a mainstream currency than they would receive from simply mining that currency by itself.
 Additionally, the multipool automatic conversion may drive demand for the mainstream coin, which may have a stabilizing effect on the market.

 Curious about some of the coins multipool offers?
 Check out one of the most popular merged mining pools at https://www.multipool.us/.